jakeberg/resume/Resume.md

 - Used Github actions to deploy Cloudformation template to AWS.
 - Developed client relationship with Lilly Tech Lead/Architect and assisted with architecture research.
 - Created docker-compose files for all microservices and Makefile to start up entire app in one command, reducing local development complexity.
+- Used Pandas data library to assist with ETL transactions in the External Interface Controller microservice.